SchniedersLab/forcefieldx/src/site/markdown/commands/thermodynamics.md

     --lf, --lambdaFriction=1.0E-18  Friction on the lambda particle.
     --lm, --lambdaMass=1.0E-18      Mass of the lambda particle.
     --lw, --lambdaWritOut=1.0       Only write out snapshots if lambda is greater than the value specified.
-    --mc, monteCarlo                Monte Carlo OSRW
+    --mc, monteCarlo                Monte Carlo OST
     --mcL, --mcLambdaStd=0.1        Standard deviation for lambda move.
-    --mcMD, --mcTraj=100            Number of dynamics steps to take for each MD trajectory for Monte Carlo OSRW --np, --nParallel=1             Number of topologies to evaluate in parallel --rn, --resetNumSteps           Ignore prior steps logged in .lam or similar files --rsym, --randomSymOp=-1.0      Apply a random Cartesian symmetry operator with a random translation in the range -X ..
+    --mcMD, --mcTraj=100            Number of dynamics steps to take for each MD trajectory for Monte Carlo OST --np, --nParallel=1             Number of topologies to evaluate in parallel --rn, --resetNumSteps           Ignore prior steps logged in .lam or similar files --rsym, --randomSymOp=-1.0      Apply a random Cartesian symmetry operator with a random translation in the range -X ..
 X; less than 0 disables.